 There are two types of benefit available: Housing Benefit and Council Tax Reduction.
 They are paid to people who qualify for help with their housing costs.
 Both are means-tested.

-Housing Benefit is now only available to existing claimants of Housing Benefit or certain groups of people.
+Housing Benefit is now only available to existing claimants of Housing Benefit or claimants in certain types of accommodation.

 You can only apply for Housing Benefit if: